Burnt Flavour How to save your pod system

 The official directory of the foundation EAR It lists registered brands and serves as proof that a manufacturer fulfills its take-back and disposal obligations.
 Consulting this register provides transparency if you value the responsible handling of electronic waste.

-FAQ: Burnt taste in the pod system
+FAQ: Burnt Flavour in the pod system

 Why does my pod suddenly taste burnt, even though there's still liquid in it?